 First Commonwealth Announces Record Fourth Quarter and Full Year 2022 Revenue; Declares Quarterly Dividend

-/EIN News/ -- INDIANA, Pa., Jan.
-24, 2023 (GLOBE NEWSWIRE) -- First Commonwealth Financial Corporation (NYSE: FCF) today announced financial results for the fourth quarter and full year of 2022.
+INDIANA, Pa., Jan.
+24, 2023 (GLOBE NEWSWIRE) -- First Commonwealth Financial Corporation FCF today announced financial results for the fourth quarter and full year of 2022.

 Financial Summary